tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/theory-best-practices.md

 ```
 {{% /codeblock %}}

-The output shoudl look like this:
+The output should look like this:
 <p align = "center">
 <img src = "../img/LineChart.png" width="400">
 </p>